NOELV70/EVSE-SyncCharge/README.md

 Evse_Simplified is a firmware architecture designed to transform the ESP32 into a fully compliant, safety-first Electric Vehicle Supply Equipment (EVSE) controller.

-Unlike basic "smart plugs," this Firmare implements the full SAE J1772 / IEC 61851 protocol stack, providing a robust foundation for dynamic load balancing, solar energy matching.
+This Firmare implements the full SAE J1772 / IEC 61851 protocol stack, providing a robust foundation for dynamic load balancing, solar energy matching.

 Safety-First Architecture